Motorists call for more time to pay Tyne Tunnel fee

 Those who fail to pay are issued with a £60 charge, reduced to £30 if paid within 14 days or increased to £100 if not settled within 28 days.

-Mark Spedding, whose petition has been signed by more than 5,800 people, said the number of fines had "skyrocketed" since the system change and said people had also encountered errors making it impossible to pay.
+Gary Spedding, whose petition has been signed by more than 5,800 people, said the number of fines had "skyrocketed" since the system change and said people had also encountered errors making it impossible to pay.

 His petition calls for a "scrapping of the current fine system to be replaced with a more equitable process and ethical cost".